-If serving hot, then pour the milk into serving glasses and garnish with almond and pistachio slivers and dried rose petals, and serve.
+If serving hot, then pour the milk into serving glasses.
+Garnish with almond and pistachio slivers and dried rose petals, and serve.

 If serving chilled, then cover the pan with a tight-fitting lid to avoid the formation of a cream layer (malai) on top and let it cool to room temperature.
 Then refrigerate the milk for 5-6 hours, garnish, and serve chilled.

 Frequently Asked Questions

 To make it vegan, use any plant-based milk like almond milk, coconut milk, cashew milk, or oats milk instead of dairy milk.

 Yes, you can give it to kids above 2 years old.
 Just see that they are not allergic to any ingredients mentioned in this recipe.

 Yes, soaking is important as it makes the almonds soft which helps to blend them in milk easily.
 It also makes peeling the skin an easy process and makes them easier to digest.

 I like to peel the skin, as it gives the milk a smooth and creamy texture.
 If you blend it with the skin, it will add a grainy texture to the milk but if you are fine with it, then keep the skin on.